-After you complete your Blue Health Assessment, you are entitled to receive a \$35 health account to be used for most qualified medical expenses.
+When you complete your Blue Health Assessment questionnaire, you are entitled to receive a \$35 health account to be used for most qualified medical expenses.
 For those with Self and Family coverage, up to two (2) adult members, age 18 or over, will be eligible for the \$35 health account.
 We will send each eligible member a debit card to access his or her health account.
+Please retain your card for future use even if you have used your health account dollars as you may be eligible for wellness incentives in subsequent benefit years.
+We do not send new cards to continuing participants.
 If you leave the Service Benefit Plan, any money remaining in your account will be forfeited.